jfrancis42/js8net/README.md

 It's important to note that this part of the software is still very much in the development stage, and may have critical vulnerabilities that make exposing the exposed services to the open Internet a Very Bad Idea.
 While it certainly will work, it's intended for protected, internal LAN use at this time.
 Also note that at this time, the web server MUST be run from the same directory as all of it's files (JSON files, images, etc).
 It's not yet smart enough to go look in the "right place" for these resources.

-### Aggregator
+### Monitor
-aggregator.py is the heart of the system.
-The aggregator receives JS8Call data from the collectors, processes it and stores it, then makes it available via a REST-ish interface as JSON data for consumers (such as the monitor, below).
-This data can also be consumed by your own API scripts.
-The purpose of the aggregator is to accept data from as many collectors (tied to as many radios) as you wish.
-These might be your own radios, or those of a group working together.
-The aggregator listens on TCP port 8001 for inbound connections from collectors.
+monitor.py provides a central process for the collectors to feed data to, and also serves the web interface to web clients.
+The monitor receives JS8Call data from the collectors, processes it, stores it, then serves web pages providing this information to the end user.
+The monitor listens on TCP port 8001 for inbound connections from collectors.
 While it's certainly possible to expose this port to the Internet, it's probably wiser to require collectors to connect to your site via a VPN.
-The same port is also used for extracting the collected data for display or analysis.

-In order to run these scripts, you'll need to install the yattag and maidenhead python libraries.
+In order to run the monitor, you'll need to install the yattag and maidenhead python libraries.
 To install these on a linux or OS/X system, run one of these commands (depending on where you want the libraries installed):

 ```
 pip3 install yattag maidenhead